164th Cyberspace Operations Squadron: Tactical Air Command

 On 10 November 1958, the squadron was re-designated as the 164th Tactical Fighter Squadron and the squadron ended its attachment to Air Defense Command, returning to Tactical Air Command control.

 During the 1961 Berlin Crisis, the 164th was federalized as part of the 121st Tactical Fighter Wing and Group for a period of twelve months beginning on 1 October.
 When activated, the 121st TFW consisted of three operational units, the 162d Tactical Fighter Squadron, based at Springfield Municipal Airport, Springfield Ohio; the 166th Tactical Fighter Squadron based at Lockbourne AFB, Ohio, and the 164th TFS at Mansfied.
 However, due to funding shortages, only 26 F-84F's of 166th TFS were deployed to Étain-Rouvres Air Base, France, although several ground support units from the 162d and 164th were also deployed.
 The squadron, however, remained under Federal USAF control until the crisis ended and it was returned to Ohio state control on 31 August 1962.

 After the Berlin Federalization ended on 15 October 1962, the 164th was authorized to expand to a group level, and the 179th Tactical Fighter Group was established by the National Guard Bureau.
 The 164th TFS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 179th Headquarters, 179th Material Squadron (Maintenance), 179th Combat Support Squadron, and the 179th USAF Dispensary.
+Other elements assigned into the group were the 179th headquarters, 179th Material Squadron (maintenance and supply), 179th Combat Support Squadron, and the 179th Tactical Dispensary.

 The squadron continued normal peacetime training throughout the 1960s.
 Individual squadron members volunteered for duty during the Vietnam War, however the 164th was not federalized in 1968 as the F-84Fs were not considered front line combat aircraft.
-In February 1972, the squadron retired its Thunderstreaks and converted to the F-100 Super Sabre as a result of the American draw-down from the Vietnam War.
+In February 1972, the squadron retired its Thunderstreaks and converted to the North American F-100 Super Sabre as a result of the American draw-down from the Vietnam War.

 Tactical Airlift

 The squadron flew the F-100s until the winter of 1976 when the 179th was transferred from Tactical Air Command to Military Airlift Command on 5 January.
-At this time, the unit converted to the C-130B Hercules and received a complement of eight aircraft.
+At this time, the unit converted to the Lockheed C-130B Hercules and received a complement of eight aircraft.
 With the change of equipment, the unit was designated a Tactical Airlift Group.
 Upgrade to the C-130H was completed in 1991.

 The 179th Airlift Group was active during Desert Shield/Storm providing airlift support throughout the Continental United States and Europe.
 Portions of the 179th were activated during Desert Shield/Storm and served in the US, Europe and Saudi Arabia.